mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 }

 func ExpensiveServiceCall(point Point) bool {
 	// Really expensive call to remote service
 }

 func ScatterShot(points []Point) bool {
 	// Implement me
 }
 ```

 you're suppose to implement `ScatterShot(point []Point) bool` which returns `true` when one of the
 points "hits", that is, when a call to`ExpensiveServiceCall(point Point) bool` returns `true`.
 It
-should be implemented in such a way to minimize the run time given a large number of points
+should be implemented in such a way to minimize the run time when given a large number of points
 which (likely) means making multiple concurrent calls to the "expensive" service.
-After not much
+After little bit
-thought, I started work on the problem, and what I came up with was not very good.
+of thought, I started work on the problem, and what I came up with was not very good.

 ###  Unbounded channels